idptools/goose/docs/using_goose.rst

 3. Net charge per residue (NCPR)
 4. Average hydropathy
 5. kappa - A measurement of charge asymmetry where the max value (1) is the greatest possible charge asymmetry for a given sequence and the min value (0) is the most symmetrical positions possible for oppositely charged residues.
+6. The fractions of all amino acids in the sequence.
-6. Predicted phosphosites for S, T, and Y phosphorylation sites
+7. Predicted phosphosites for S, T, and Y phosphorylation sites
-7. Predicted cellular localization signals including those for nuclear localization, nuclear export and mitochondrial targeting.
+8. Predicted cellular localization signals including those for nuclear localization, nuclear export and mitochondrial targeting.
-8. Predicted transcriptional activation domains
+9. Predicted transcriptional activation domains
-9. The fractions of all amino acids in the sequence.
+10. Predicted radius of gyration (Rg) and predicted end-to-end distance (Re)

 Using the analyze module in GOOSE
 ----------------------------------